c04fig003.jpg

 Change in frequency of a rare allele under Positive Directional Selection

-Dominant, Semi-Dominant, & Recessive cases
+Dominant, Additive Semi-Dominant, & Recessive cases

 In a single-locus model with two alleles A1 and A2, initial p = f(A1) = 0.001.
 The three curves trace f(A1) over time for three modes of dominance.
 The Blue curve shows the case of dominance of W11 to W12 (W11 = W12 = 1.0).
 The Red curve shows an additive (semi-dominance) model, in which each W2 allele decreases dW = 0.4, such that W12 = 1.0 - 0.4 = 0.6., and W22 = 1.0 - (0.4+0.4) = 0.2.
 The Green curve shows the case where W22 is recessive to W12 (W12 = 0.2).
-The difference between the shapes of the curves reflects how mean population fitness () varies as f(A1 1.0 (SR2019 4.2).
+The difference between the shapes of the curves reflects how mean population fitness () varies as f(A1 1.0.

 NB: The dominance relationships of any two alleles at a locus are fixed genetically.
-The graph also shows the fate of a common allele under negative directional selection, if the Y-axis values are inverted top to bottom ( 0) and labelled f(A2) = q.
+The graph also shows the fate of a common allele under negative directional selection, IF Y-axis values are inverted top to bottom ( 0) and labelled f(A2) = q.
 That is, the behaviors of advantageous and disadvantageous alleles are complementary for any particular dominance model.

 The principles presented in this graph will be explored in greater depth in the laboratory exercises for Natural Selection.

-Figure © 2019 Sætre & Ravinet; Text material © 2021 by Steven M. Carr
+Figure © 2019 Sætre & Ravinet; Text material © 2024 by Steven M. Carr